icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 IceRPC offers a much more modular API than Ice.

-For example, with Ice, most of the invocation logic is implemented by the `Communicator`, and you can customize `Communicator`'s behavior through configuration.
+For example, with Ice, most of the invocation logic is implemented by `Communicator`, and you can customize `Communicator`'s behavior through configuration.

 With IceRPC, the invocation logic consists of multiple objects that you compose to form an invocation pipeline: you